-Overnight stays away – We understand there may be occasions where you need to step away.
-However, you will have to speak to House staff to discuss your circumstances to see if we can accommodate this and keep your room.
-As you will understand we have to limit wider social interactions beyond the ‘bubble’ of the House and the Hospital.
+Overnight stays away – We understand there may be occasions where you need to step away, therefore you can be away from the House 2 nights out of the 7 nights.
+Always let the staff know when you will be away from the House and to leave the keys with them.
 NB All referrals to the House are managed by the Hospital.
 We do not facilitate any direct bookings.

 Social distancing –There are signs throughout the House to remind everyone to keep a social distance of 2 metres from each other.